Brina Tenebrix

 📘 Narrative:

 ✧ Brina Tenebrix was born under filtered stars, in a city where the sky never told the truth.
 Her father, once Darth Veraden, had vanished from the Sith Empire alongside his brother, answering a hidden call in the Force.
 That call led them to Zakuul, where they laid down their titles but not their vision, becoming quiet architects in the Emperor’s unseen order.
 Brina never heard these stories spoken aloud, but their truth was carved into the habits of her life.
 Her mother, Isedra, served as a medic in Valkorion’s inner sanctum—her hands steady, her voice precise, her silence deliberate.
-Her cousin Bella lived just a few levels below, daughter of Darth Malis and Sira, whose work in the Spire’s intelligence net wove truths into codes.
+Her cousin Bella lived just a few levels below, the daughter of Darth Malis and Sira, whose work in the Spire’s Intelligence Net wove truths into codes.
 The girls were raised together, not as rivals but as mirror echoes—one flame, one current.
 Even at ten, Brina could feel the tension in her own bones, like a storm waiting for air.
 Instructors called her volatile.
 She didn’t mind.
 Fire needed fuel—and she was surrounded by it.

 ✧ The Artisan’s Quarter gleamed with curated calm—marble arcades, quiet fountains, domed conservatories echoing songs written to soothe rather than stir.
 Brina walked these halls with restless purpose, counting steps between patrols and learning which murals covered access ports.
 Bella followed in silence, noticing the patterns Brina missed, saying little but offering direction in every glance.
 Their studies were clean, structured, full of doctrine and aesthetics—but Brina learned more from what wasn’t taught.
 She found meaning in the pauses, in the way guards stood at attention two degrees too long when certain names were spoken.
 The city raised children to blend into its perfection.
 Brina sought the edges, the flaws in symmetry.
 She earned demerits for questions, and warnings for “unmanaged energy.”
 But beneath it all, she felt the world watching—expecting.
 That pressure did not shape her into compliance.
 It sharpened her like a blade.
 Her jaw clenched every time they praised “unity.”
 She didn’t want unity.
 She wanted truth.